matthew-j-welte/bit-board/docs/react-notes.md

   each execution of code
   Or maybe spin it up when they enter the editor and just do a clean up (or restart) every time code is executed.
 This should minimize the risk of injection attacks

+## PROTOTYPE - V3 ##
+### Forms
+- Possibly create a helper function which accepts some params and returns a "form config" to avoid duplicating work
+- formElement.id -- This passes the id of the current element to an event handler

+-- Signup Form

+### Redux
+- Add the redux devtools